 - A dental adhesive used to attach braces to your teeth cures momentally, so you can start eating or drinking right after the procedure.
 However, be mindful when choosing foods to eat.
 It is better to keep soft food diet (soup, yogurt, mashed potatoes, cheese, pudding, etc.) until you get used to your braces.

 - With braces, you have to avoid doing several things: chewing gums of any kind and other sticky food (caramels, gummy candies, etc.); biting hard food such as nuts, taco chips, pizza crusts, ice, whole apples, carrots and corn (they should be cut into pieces); drinking acidic beverages (lemon juice) as it destroys your tooth enamel.
 All listed products can be potentially harmful for your braces.
 Although braces are attached with the help of strong adhesive, they can be dislodged because of enormous eating force.

-Whether you need general dentistry services or you have more complex dental needs, our expert dental team serves patients of all ages, and we accept most dental insurance.
+Whether you need orthodontic care services or you have more complex dental needs, our expert dental team serves patients of all ages, and we accept most dental insurance.

-No matter where you’re traveling from — Valencia or Stevenson Ranch — Aesthetic Dental & Specialty Center is here to serve you.
+No matter where you’re traveling from — Valencia or Stevenson Ranch — the Orthodontic Center of Santa Clarita is here to serve you.
 Take a look at the areas we serve below and schedule a complimentary consultation today!